 Our main tip is to start small.
 Obtain the equipment that you know you are going to use and add to it slowly.

-For all other tips on what to look for, go through our article here at your leisure.
-It should be your first port of call for studio photography.
+For all other tips on what to look for, go through our article here.

 For example, LED lights last a long time and rarely need replacing.
 Yet, their strength is sub-par when compared to strobe.